Fifth Grade - Mathematics

 Part 1 – Concentration - This interactive activity starts with a concentration game where students match up the costs and benefits for various sources of college funding.
 Sources include scholarships, parents, jobs, government loans, credit cards, education IRAs, Students could play individually or with a partner.
 If student make a match, they are given a bonus question requiring math to compute.

-Part 2 – Cha Chingo - An expense is describes and students are given two dollar amounts.
+Part 2 – Cha Chingo - A specific expense is described and students are given two dollar amounts.
 They are to choose how much they think it costs for that expense on average.
 If students answer correctly, they get a “chip.”
 The “chips” are then used for a Plinko type game.
 (This game takes a few minutes, but you cannot skip it).
 Dollar amounts earned increase the income total.

 Part 3 – Higher Education Showdown - estimate the net value of each higher education package.
 Students add up the costs and calculate lifetime income for a graduate of a business administration program who started at $35,000/year and worked for 44 years.
 Lifetime earnings are calculated using the following formula: (base salary x years worked) + ((tuition x 4) x rate of return)